16 Treatment effect models

 #> [1] 9.36 9.34

-One minor difference is that the linear model does not assume a different standard deviation for each population.
-Instead, both populations share \(\mbox{SD}(\varepislon)\) as a standard deviation.
-Note that, although we do not show how to do it with R here, we can redefine the linear model to have different standard errors for each group.
+The one minor difference is that the linear model does not assume a different standard deviation for each population.
+Instead, both populations share \(\mbox{SD}(\varepsilon)\) as a standard deviation.
+Note that, although we don’t demonstrate it with R here, we can redefine the linear model to have different standard errors for each group.

-In the linear model description provided here we assumed \(\varepsilon\) follows a normal distribution.
-This assumption permits us to show that the statistics formed by dividing estimates by their estimated standard errors follow t-distribution, which in turn permits us to estimate p-values or confidence intervals.
+In the linear model description provided here, we assumed \(\varepsilon\) follows a normal distribution.
+This assumption permits us to show that the statistics formed by dividing estimates by their estimated standard errors follow t-distribution, which in turn allows us to estimate p-values or confidence intervals.
 However, note that we do not need this assumption to compute the expected value and standard error of the least squared estimates.
-Furthermore, if the number of observations in large enough, then the central limit theorem applies and we can obtain p-values and confidence intervals even without the normal distribution assumption.
+Furthermore, if the number of observations is large enough, then the central limit theorem applies and we can obtain p-values and confidence intervals even without the normal distribution assumption for the errors.

 Note that this experiment included male and female mice, and male mice are known to be heavier.
 This explains why the residuals depend on the sex variable: